keystance/keystance/README.md

 # keystance
  ## An open source text editor.
 Mostly inspired by the kilo text editor and vim.
+I could also say it is an enhanced version of kilo.

  ### How to contribute